sthawinke/sbivar/README.md

 ## Single-image analysis

-The Vicari data consist of six image which are best analysed jointly, but for didactical purposes we also analyse a single image here, the sample “V11L12-109_A1”.
+The Vicari data consist of six images which are best analysed jointly, but for didactical purposes we also analyse a single image here, the sample “V11L12-109_A1”.